phip1611/generic-netlink-user-kernel-rust/README.md

 |------------------|---------------|----------------|
 |             12µs |           8µs |           13µs |

-Abstractions cost us a little bit of time :) Using strace we can find that the Rust program and C (libnl) doing much more system calls.
+Abstractions cost us a little bit of time :) Using strace we can find that the Rust program and C (with `libnl`) doing much more system calls.
+Before I measured this, I removed the loop (100,000 iterations, as mentioned above) again and just did a single run.
 I executed the following statements which results in the table shown below.

 - `$ strace user-rust/target/release/user-rust 2>&1 >/dev/null | wc -l`
 - `$ strace ./user-pure 2>&1 >/dev/null | wc -l`